 Good nutrition in early childhood can contribute to growth and development as well as behaviour and wellbeing in children.
 Alongside physical activity, positive educational experiences and supportive relationships, eating well is vital in children’s early years and beyond.

-According to Nutrition Australia, only 5% of Australian children are meeting the recommended guidelines of five serves of vegetables daily.
-To raise awareness about the connection between good food and good health is Nutrition Week, running from 11 to 17 October.
-This presents the perfect opportunity to take a fresh look at the role of food on overall health and children’s education.
+According to research, only 5% of Australian children are meeting the recommended guidelines of five serves of vegetables daily.
+To raise awareness about the connection between healthy eating and good health, Nutrition Week is coming up.
+Running from 15 to 21 October, this presents the perfect opportunity to take a fresh look at the role of food on overall health and children’s education.

 Actively promoting healthy eating is a requirement for early childhood education services under the National Quality Standard, including services who do not provide food or beverages.
 This means making, serving, encouraging and/or celebrating food that is nutritious to help young children begin to establish patterns of healthy eating.